 - If you have an ownership interest in a business located in New Mexico you have to file a New Mexico return to report that income.

-Need Help with your State and Federal Expat Tax Returns?
+Need Help with your State or Federal Expat Tax Return?

 Our “US Expat Taxes Explained” can clear up some of the questions you may have about your federal expat tax requirements.
 If you have any questions about your state or federal expat tax return, or if you would like to learn more about our expat tax services, please contact us.